5argon/AHLCG3mmDivider/README.md

   There are inevitably some overlaps but graphics from each orientation tries to be as hidden as possible from the other orientation, especially the texts.

   Though, I designed it mainly for landscape since I just bought a Revised Core Set and is still storing everything in that box.
 The "bonus" vertical graphics maybe a bit cramped.
 - **Easy to work on** : The graphics are generated from applied usage of Unity game engine (also hosted in this repository), which makes them consistent in layout, easy to add more in the future, or batch-modifying mistakes on all previous ones less tedious.
+It also works really well with generating many localizations.

 ## More images